nextmv-io/community-apps/python-hexaly-generic/README.md

 multi knapsack Mixed Integer Programming problem.

 1. Setup license:
-    1. **Local**: Add license file `license.dat` to the root of the project, or, alternative locations that Hexaly recognizes.
+    1. **Local**: If you have a Hexaly license, remove the `.template` extension from the `license.dat.template` file and replace the contents with your actual license key.
+Modify the `app.yaml` file to include the `license.dat` in the files list.
     1. **Platform**: Don't forget to also define the license file as a [secret][secret] in your Nextmv Application as well.
 This can be easily done via [console][console].